facebook pixel Skip to Main Content

 The purpose of academic advisors is to help students.
 Students should meet with an academic advisor each semester.
 Advisors make recommendations to students about the courses students should take each semester.
 Discussions between students and their advisors often help students save time and complete their degrees more quickly.
 In addition to the selection of courses, academic advisors can help students select appropriate majors, and choose useful elective courses.
 When students are having academic difficulty, academic advisors often make useful suggestions or direct students to resources designed to help them.
 Academic advisors can frequently help students begin an undergraduate research program or direct them to programs designed to help find employment opportunities after they graduate.
 Frequently, advisors can make recommendations to students that help them choose career options that they might not have otherwise considered.

-Academic advisors often help students solve problems, or direct them to resources which help students.
+Academic advisors often help students solve problems, or direct them to resources that help students.
 Rarely is the interaction with an advisor painful for students.

 To have an advisor assigned to you, please see the clerical staff in the Department of Biological Sciences Office.
 Academic advisors with expertise in your area of interest will be assigned to you.